 Candidates fulfill the requirements for the Teacher Preparation Program when they complete 21 credits in core courses in the teaching specialty and the 36 credits.
-The 36 credits include: 15 credits in foundation of education courses; 3 credits in The Use of Microcomputers in the Classroom; 3 credits in Nature and Needs of Exceptional Learners; 3 credits in the history of the United States; 3 credits in theory and methodology; and 6 credits in student teaching.
+The 36 credits include: 15 credits in foundation of education courses; 3 credits in The Use of Microcomputers in the Classroom; 3 credits in Nature and Needs of Exceptional Learners; 3 credits in the history of Puerto Rico; 3 credits in the history of the United States; 3 credits in theory and methodology; and 6 credits in student teaching.
 Candidates are advised to take the PCMAS after completing their methodology course.

-In the Student Teaching Course the candidate have to satisfactorily develop an electronic portfolio with Teacher Candidate Work Sample (TCWS) that demonstrates the candidate's content knowledge, applied knowledge of human development and learning, sensibility to diversity, pedagogical content knowledge skills and reflective habits on the effectiveness of their practice.
-In the TCWS the candidate has to include artifacts such as lesson or unit plans, exams with their analysis, and classroom management techniques.
-A systemic assessment process database that addresses the candidate's proficiencies is being designed by the unit.
+In the Student Teaching Course the candidate have to satisfactorily develop an electronic portfolio with Teacher Candidate Work Sample (TCWS) that demonstrates the candidate's content knowledge, applied knowledge of human development and learning, sensibility to diversity, pedagogical content knowledge skills and reflective habits on the effectiveness of their